-The Bundeswehr has a total of 182,000 active soldiers and 83,000 civilian employees.
-The share of active soldiers in the total population of 83.1 million is 0.22 percent, which is rather small in Europe as a whole.
+The Bundeswehr has a total of 182,000 active soldiers and 83,000 civilian employees.13 The share of active soldiers in the total population of 83.1 million is 0.22 percent, which is rather small in Europe as a whole.
 There is a reserve of about 30,000 former members of the armed forces.
 There has been no compulsory military service since 2011.
-At times during the flood disaster, 2,327 soldiers were deployed.
-14
+At times during the flood disaster, 2,327 soldiers were deployed.14

 The Bundeswehr has the following vehicles and helicopters that are important in the event of natural disasters.
 It operates 30 amphibious floating bridges, about 600 earthmovers, 50 heavy towing vehicles, 2,000 armored transport vehicles and protected transporters, 70 armored recovery vehicles, 7,000 unprotected transporters, and 500 mobile cranes.
-The Bundeswehr also operates around 100 medium-lift helicopters and 37 light helicopters.
-The land vehicles and most of the helicopters are subordinate to the German Army.
+The Bundeswehr also operates around 100 medium-lift helicopters and 37 light helicopters.15 The land vehicles and most of the helicopters are subordinate to the German Army.
 In addition, there is the German Navy, the German Air Force, the Joint Support Service branch, the Joint Medical Service branch, and the Cyber and Information Space branch.
-During the flood disaster, more than 300 standard vehicles, 167 special-purpose vehicles, 13 helicopters, 12 boats, and 47 fire engines and ambulances of the German Armed Forces were deployed in the affected areas.
-The support of the German Armed Forces were deployed in the affected areas.
+During the flood disaster, more than 300 standard vehicles, 167 special-purpose vehicles, 13 helicopters, 12 boats, and 47 fire engines and ambulances of the German Armed Forces were deployed in the affected areas.16